HIV Treatment Guidelines

 • While HIV treatment is recommended for all people living with HIV, it is especially urgent to start treatment if you:

-• As discussed above, HIV drugs should be offered to people who are at risk of transmitting HIV to their sexual partners, to eliminate that risk by reducing the viral load of the partner living with HIV to undetectable levels.
+• As discussed above, HIV drugs should be offered to people who may transmit HIV to their sexual partners to reduce their viral load to undetectable levels.

 Benefits of Starting Early